daphneding/GA_project_HDB-Price-Prediction/README.md

 Results of Linear Model trainings are as follows:

-**1. Ridge Regression: **
+**1.Ridge Regression**
 - R2-score on training set: **0.888**
 - R2-score on validation set: **0.887**
 - RMSE on training set : **47907.6**
 - RMSE on validation set: **48089.7**

-2. Lasso Regression:
+2.Lasso Regression:
 - R2-score on training set: 0.888
 - R2-score on validation set: 0.886
 - RMSE on training set : 48060.8
 - RMSE on validation set: 48207.6

-3. ElasticNet Regression:
+3.ElasticNet Regression:
 - R2-score on training set: 0.496
 - R2-score on validation set: 0.496
 - RMSE on training set : 101835.3